 - Grant your Red Canary threat hunter read-only access to your Microsoft Defender console.
 This enables your threat hunter to perform ad-hoc hunting and investigation of potential threats in your environment.

 Learn more about how to set up Defender for Endpoint with Red Canary.
 This process generally takes 4-6 hours to configure and confirm data is flowing properly.

 What kind of Microsoft data does Red Canary process?

-We receive all of the data collected by your Defender for Endpoint sensors, as well as a number of system events generated by the Microsoft platform.
-As Microsoft continues developing APIs in their XDR suite, Red Canary will receive additional telemetry and alert types from other Microsoft security platforms.
+We receive all of the data collected by your Defender for Endpoint sensors and a number of system events generated by the Microsoft platform.
+As Microsoft continues developing APIs in its XDR suite, Red Canary will receive additional telemetry and alert types from other Microsoft security platforms.

 What happens to my Microsoft alerts when I activate Red Canary?

-Every alert generated by Defender for Endpoint detection rules is processed by Red Canary to determine if the alert was a true or false positive.
+Red Canary processes every alert generated by Defender for Endpoint detection rules to determine if the alert is a true or false positive.
 Red Canary’s investigation of these alerts adds additional context to confirmed alerts to accelerate your response.

 You can enable “alert synchronization” to automatically update and close the alerts in the MDE platform once Red Canary has completed our review to keep your console tidy.

 Can I also export the data collected by Microsoft?

 Absolutely.
 You can either set up another export directly out of MDE or use Canary Exporter to export Microsoft telemetry from Red Canary that has been ingested and standardized into your SIEM, long-term storage, or another processing pipeline.
 Learn more about exporting telemetry from Red Canary.